iSEE-Laboratory/EconomicGrasp/README.md

 NOTE1: We have already printed the remaining time in our log output and you can see it when you run the code in your machine.

 NOTE2: When you use the model at the first time, it will not be as fast as you think.
-It takes maybe 60ep to warmup at the first time, and then next time your training will be normal and fast.
+It takes maybe 60 batches to warmup at the first time, and then next time your training will be normal and fast.

 ## Citation